Dry Sockets – Causes, risk factors & prevention –

 Studies indicate that the higher the level of tissue trauma created during the extraction process, the greater the chances of dry socket formation.
 And while this may seem a risk factor beyond your control, we explain why it isn’t entirely.

-What’s to be gained by knowing about risk factors?
+What’s to be gained by knowing about dry socket risk factors?

-- Understanding – For people currently suffering from this complication, the event can be a significant one.
-And a discussion about risk factors may help them to at least understand what has transpired in their case.
+- Explanation and understanding – People currently suffering with a dry socket may find it to be a significant event.
+An understanding about predisposing factors may help them to at least understand what has transpired in their case.

 - Prevention – For past or present sufferers who have additional extractions in their future, or for anyone else simply reading up and preparing for one, understanding a few basic issues, and subsequently taking steps associated with them, might play a major role in the prevention of a dry socket with their upcoming procedure.